 <div>产品系列:{% archiveDetail with name="series" %}</div>

-If you want to loop through all custom parameters of a document, you can usearchiveParamsTags:
+If you want to cycle through all the custom parameters of a document, you can usearchiveParamsTags:

 {% archiveParams params %}